rx342/partio/README.md

 It will put you in a shell with my minimal config targeted for servers (_i.e._ no GUI custom config).

-Note that because everything is wrapped, your configuration files should not be altered in any way (otherwise please [create an issue](https://github.com/rx342/partio/issues))!
+> [!NOTE]

-Finally it is _personal_.
+> Because everything is wrapped, your configuration files should not be altered in any way (otherwise please [create an issue](https://github.com/rx342/partio/issues))!

-It has some very opinionated options and should only be used temporarily (unless you want to have my identity, _e.g._ my git name & email, and other things on your computer).
+> [!WARNING]
-You can also check my wrapped `nvim` config: [rx342/nvim](https://github.com/rx342/nvim).
+> Recall that it is **personal**: it has some very opinionated options and should only be used temporarily (unless you want to have my identity, _e.g._ my git name & email, and other things on your computer).

 ### Overlay